Lacey Sturm: Solo

 On October 13, 2014, Lacey announced via social media that she had a new band that was being put together. "[We're working on a] solo project and we are calling it Lacey.
 The brilliant drummer Tom Gascon, amazing bassist Ben Hull, my husband Josh Sturm who's an awesome guitarist and I have written some of my favorite heavy rock songs ever.
 And we will be rocking them for you tomorrow night!
 I can't wait!"
 The band premiered October 2014 at The Blind Tiger in Greensboro, North Carolina.

-Her debut solo album, Life Screams, was released in 2016 opening at No. 74 on the Billboard 200, topping the Billboard Hard Rock Albums chart, No. 7 on Alternative Albums and No. 8 on Top Rock Albums.
-In 2017, Sturm toured with American hard rock band Letters from the Fire.
+Her debut solo album, Life Screams, was released in 2016.
+It opened at No. 74 on the Billboard 200, topping the Billboard Hard Rock Albums chart, No. 7 on Alternative Albums and No. 8 on Top Rock Albums.
+In 2017, Sturm toured with American hard rock bands Palisades, Stitched Up Heart, and Letters from the Fire.

 In March and April 2018, Sturm toured with Red, Righteous Vendetta and Messer.

 Sturm released the single "The Decree" from her upcoming album in May 2020.
 The song was written with Skillet's Korey Cooper.

 Other work

 Sturm has a role in the Billy Graham Evangelistic Association's worldwide video, The Cross, released in November 2013.
 Lecrae and Sturm shared the video in honor of Graham's 95th birthday.
 She sings the final song: "Mercy Tree".
-An accompanying album, My Hope, on which Sturm has two songs, "The Reason" and "Mercy Tree" was released.
+An accompanying album, My Hope, on which Sturm has two songs, "The Reason" and "Mercy Tree", was released.

 Sturm has previously been involved with Hot Topic, modeling for their clothing line LOVEsick.

 She was also featured as a solo performer in Franklin Graham's "Rock the Lakes", "Rock the Range", and "Rock the River" evangelistic tours throughout mid-August and late September 2011 where she gave her testimony and sang two songs – a self-written song entitled "The Reason", and an acoustic version of "Born Again" by Third Day.
 Sturm performed at most "Rock the Lakes" and "Rock the River" events again in 2012.

 Shortly after giving birth to her second son in August 2013, Sturm embarked on a nationwide speaking tour with Nick Hall of PULSE, a Twin Cities-based nonprofit organization.
 The ResetMovement is described on their website as empowering a generation to live fully for Jesus.

 The Whosoevers

-The Whosoevers is a movement fueled by what the founders see as an overwhelming need to encourage individuals and speak purpose into the lives of millions around the world.
-The nonprofit organization was founded in 2009 as a collaboration between Sonny Sandoval, Ryan Ries and Brian "Head" Welch with the intent to positively impact today's music, skateboarding and art culture.
+The Whosoevers is a group of other alternative rock/nu metal musicians that offer public speech ceremonies.
+The organization was founded in 2009 as a collaboration between Sonny Sandoval, Ryan Ries and Brian "Head" Welch with the intent to positively impact the youth generation interested in music, skateboarding and art culture.
 Ambassadors include Sturm, Annie Lobert, freestyle motocross athlete Ronnie Faisst, and lead singer of the band Islander Mikey Carvajal.

 Books

-In September 2014 Sturm published her first book, an autobiography, titled The Reason: How I Discovered a Life Worth Living.
+In September 2014, Sturm published her first book, an autobiography, titled The Reason: How I Discovered a Life Worth Living.

 It was announced in March 2016 that her second book titled The Mystery: Finding Love in a World of Broken Lovers would be available in October 2016.